 There may be more urban disasters like the Haitian Earthquake

-There are additional complexities in cities.
-And urban disaster response takes special skills for events like the Haitian Earthquake:
+There are other problems in cities.
+And urban disaster response takes special skills.
+For example:

-- Collapsing buildings can cause incredible disruption to roads and so stop any restoration of law and order.
-Helicopters may help with surveys and can move key security teams.
+- Collapsing buildings can cause incredible disruption to roads.
+That can slow the restoration of law and order.
+Helicopters may help with surveys.
+Also they can move key security teams.

-- Road ambulances may find it really difficult to access injured people.
-Helicopter ambulances may be the only answer to save lives.
+- Road ambulances may find it difficult to get to injured people.
+Helicopter ambulances may be the only answer.
+They can save lives.

-- Helicopters can also fly in medical teams so that clinics can nip illnesses in the bud.
+- What’s more, helicopters can fly in medical teams.
+That means clinics can nip illnesses in the bud.
 Cholera, typhoid and dysentery can all incubate when the sewerage system collapses.
 After the 2004 tsunami one doctor nipped a measles epidemic ‘in the bud’ in Aceh Province.

-- Food distribution is better done by road.
-Distribution centres are needed.
-Helicopters can help supply them with key aid or as we say it: ‘help get the right aid to the right people’.
+- Although food distribution is better done by road.
+It is possible for distribution centres to get isolated.
+Helicopters can supply them with key aid or as we say it: ‘help get the right aid to the right people’.